 If you have children of school going age, you can read our article on choosing a UK school for your child.

 Length of stay and right to work

-The Sole Representative visa is granted for an initial period of three years which then may be extended for an additional period of two years.
+The Sole Representative visa is granted for an initial period of three years.
+It is possible to apply for an extension of an additional two years.

-The visa holder will only be allowed to work for the overseas office, and may not engage in self-employment or work for another company.
-Should the employer end the sole representative arrangement, the visa holder will no longer be able to stay in the UK.
+The visa holder can only work for the overseas office.
+He/she may not engage in self-employment or work for another company.
+If the sole representative arrangement ends, the visa holder has to leave the UK.